SibonisoNgubane/Steelball-Messaging-app/README.md

-# Messaging-app
+# Messaging app
 # SteelBall – User Registration & Login Validation
 SeelBall is the name I gave the app.
 Like it?

 **Author:** ST10487418
 **Last Updated:** 19 September 2025